Higgs Inflation via the Metastable Standard Model Potential, Generalised Renormalisation Frame Prescriptions and Predictions for Primordial Gravitational Waves: Predictions for the scalar spectral index and primordial gravitational waves

 The LiteBIRD CMB polarisation satellite is predicted be able to measure $r$ to an accuracy $\delta r < 0.001$ \cite{litebird}.
 Therefore if a value of $r$ significantly larger or smaller than the classical prediction $r \approx 0.003$ is observed, and if $n_s$ is also found to be significantly larger or smaller than the Planck best-fit value, then metastable potential Higgs Inflation would be favoured.

-We also note that Early Dark Energy (EDE) models which seek to resolve the $H_{0}$ tension typically require larger values of $n_{s}$ than $\Lambda$CDM models \cite{ede}.
-Metastable potential Higgs Inflation can be compatible with models with large $n_{s}$, in which case $r$ could be significantly larger than the upper limit of 0.005 coming from the $\Lambda$CDM 2-$\sigma$ upper bound on $n_{s}$.
+We also note that Early Dark Energy (EDE) models, which seek to resolve the $H_{0}$ tension, require larger values of $n_{s}$ than $\Lambda$CDM models, typically in the range 0.980-0.990 \cite{ede, ede2, ede3}.
+Metastable potential Higgs Inflation can be compatible with models with larger $n_{s}$, in which case $r$ could be significantly larger than the upper limit of 0.005 coming from the $\Lambda$CDM 2-$\sigma$ upper bound on $n_{s}$.